n1khilnick/car-service-station-cater/README.md

     | GF01         | Gear Fixing     | ₹ 3000     | ₹ 6000 | ₹ 8000  |

-## Usage

-1. Clone the repository:

-2. Open the project in your preferred Java IDE.

-3. Run the Main.java file.

-4. Follow the prompts to enter the type of car (Hatchback, Sedan, or SUV) and the service codes for the requested services.

-5. The software will generate a detailed bill with the total amount for the service request.

-6. If the total service bill exceeds ₹ 10000, a complimentary cleaning will be provided and specified in the bill.

 ## Examples
 * Example 1: